Boundary Essentials

 Adverse possession is not a criminal act.
 Whatever a landowner might think, the law does not recognise the concept of "theft of land" or such language as "My neighbour has stolen my land".

 Your solicitor may try, with the best of intentions, to settle a dispute amicably through correspondence with your neighbour's solicitor.
-But rather than using the correspondence as a means of making offers that narrow the gap between them, the parties all too often turn the correspondence into an escalating series of demands and accusations that only widen the gap and make the dispute ever less resolvable.
+But rather than using the correspondence as a means of making offers that narrow the gap between them, the parties all too often turn the correspondence into an escalating series of accusations and demands that only widen the gap and make the dispute ever less resolvable.

 The County Court;